bubbajames-docker/sendy/README.md

 FROM bubbajames/sendy:4.1

 # ... additional apache/php configurations here ...
-# e.g. copy your SSL Certiciate and apache configurations if not using load balancer.
+# e.g. copy your SSL Certificate and apache configurations if not using a load balancer.
 ```
 ### Start a Sendy instance
 The following starts an instance specifying an environment file.